-- 2.1 The Council's whistleblowing policy is part of range of counter fraud policies which are reviewed every two years (or sooner of required).
-The policy was last reviewed in March 2020 where there was little change made.
-There has been a slight delay in reviewing the policy this year due to staff capacity. - 2.2 A Whistleblower is generally a term used for a person who works in or for an organisation and raises an honest and reasonable concern about a possible fraud, crime, danger or other serious risk that could threaten colleagues, service users, customers, members of the public or the success and reputation of the organisation. - 2.3 UK law protects employees from dismissal, harassment or victimisation if such treatment occurs as a result of having made a whistle-blowing disclosure considered to be in the public interest.
+- 2.1 The Council's whistleblowing policy is part of range of counter fraud policies which are reviewed every two years (or sooner if required).
+The policy was last reviewed in August 2022 where there was little change made. - 2.2 A Whistleblower is generally a term used for a person who works in or for an organisation and raises an honest and reasonable concern about a possible fraud, crime, danger or other serious risk that could threaten colleagues, service users, customers, members of the public or the success and reputation of the organisation. - 2.3 UK law protects employees from dismissal, harassment or victimisation if such treatment occurs as a result of having made a whistle-blowing disclosure considered to be in the public interest.
 If workers bring information about a wrongdoing to the attention of their employers or a relevant organisation, they are protected in certain circumstances under the Public Interest Disclosure Act 1998.
 This is commonly referred to as 'blowing the whistle'.
 The law that protects whistleblowers is for the public interest so people can speak out if they find malpractice in an organisation.
 Blowing the whistle is more formally known as 'making a disclosure in the public interest'.